 It might be useful to know that the MA-10 between Banyalbufar and Andratx is an absolute gem and one of our absolute favourite roads in Mallorca (you can read our effusive praise of it here).
 If you’re choosing your route on looks alone, we think the 225 contains the most bang for your buck on a beauty per mile basis!

-For the 2019 event, the rider instructions stated "you can choose your distance while riding, taking the indicated detour" - so it sounds like you can leave it until the event itself to decide on which course you take.
+For the 2019 event, the rider instructions stated "you can choose your distance while riding, taking the indicated detour" - however this is not mentioned within the 2021 rules.

 How hard is Mallorca 312?